frederic-perez/AmE-dictionary/data/idioms.md

 __brown noser__ _n idiom_ (brown-noser) Someone who pleases an important or powerful person in order to get a benefit.
 __bubble over__ Of an emotion, to be too strong for one to contain or refrain from expressing. _Her enthusiasm for the subject she teaches just bubbles over in the classroom._
 __bucket list__ :two::hammer: _That’s one of my bucket list items._
-__buckle up__ :four::hammer: _Bucking up a seat belt._ _Oregon law calls for drivers and passengers to buckle up for safety in both the front and back seats._
+__buckle up__ :five::hammer: _Bucking up a seat belt._ _Oregon law calls for drivers and passengers to buckle up for safety in both the front and back seats._ __4__ _slang_ Prepare for what is about to happen, such as danger, excitement, trouble, etc. _The boss is in a terrible mood today, so buckle up!_ _Buckle up, folks.
+This game is going down to the wire!_
 __buff up__
 __bug off__ _slang_
 __bug__ __7__ _v_ To annoy, pester, or irritate someone. _I don’t know what it is about Tom, but he just bugs me whenever I’m around him._ _Your kids will be too busy bugging you to buy them cotton candy at the concession._